Purple named in Gartner® Magic Quadrant™ for Indoor Location Services Download your copy!

 Posted on | Updated on

-Missed and late medical appointments have become a growing concern within the healthcare industry.
-As populations grow and we start to live longer, the effect of missing appointments has already begun to disrupt healthcare operations.
+As populations grow and we start to live longer, the effect of missing appointments has already begun to disrupt healthcare operations, however there are ways your facility can help.

 What is patient experience?